Description of the radar set, tactical-technical characteristics

 During the Final System Demonstration in Italy, MEADS successfully identified ballistic missile and hostile aircraft from a multiple-target set and engaged and destroyed the threats.
 Two radars - an X-Band fire control radar and a UHF- Band surveillance radar - will be intrinsic to the MEADS battery.
 External sensors will be able to provide alerting and cueing information to any TOC in the battalion.

 MEADS uses the PAC-3 missile (for cost reasons).
-A standard fire unit, which is crewed by 19, consists of one search radar, two fire control radars (multifunction, can search too?), two operations centres, six 12-missile launchers.
+A standard fire unit, which is crewed by 19, consists of one search radar, two fire control radars (multifunction, can search too?), two operations centers, six 12-missile launchers.
 (One fire control radar, one OC and one launcher can work standalone.)